cognesy/instructor-php/README.md

 //     age: 28
 // }
 ```
-> **NOTE:** Currently, Instructor only supports classes / objects as response models.
-In case you want to extract simple types or arrays, you need to wrap them in a class.
+> **NOTE:** Instructor only supports classes / objects as response models.
+In case you want to extract simple types or enums, you need to wrap them in Scalar adapter - see section below: Extracting Scalar Values.

 ### Validation